All Episodes

 Mass migration from Mexico began more than a century ago, deeply embedded in the history, culture, and economies of both nations.

-The uh current wave began with Mexico's economic crisis in 1982, accelerated sharply in the 90s with the U.S. economic boom, and today has reached record dimensions, with uh hardly anybody understanding an elected positions.
+The current wave began with Mexico's economic crisis in 1982, accelerated sharply in the 90s with the U.S. economic boom, and today has reached record dimensions with hardly anybody understanding in elected positions the threat posed by this.

-Uh we will continue the discussion.
+We will continue the discussion.

-Sit tight, D back just a sec.
+Be back just a sec.

-I know, I know folks.
+I know, I know, folks.

-I uh I made the point last week.
+I made the point last week.

 And I know for the vast majority of you that that is true, but there is a new tune-in factor each and every day.

-Generally it's people who cannot believe the outrageous criticism of this program and tune in to see is it really that bad.
+Generally, it's people who cannot believe the outrageous criticism of this program and tune in to see is it really that bad.

-Um so let's go back to Senator McCain.
+So let's go back to Senator McCain.

-Uh let's in fact uh grab cut five.
+Let's, in fact, grab cut five.

-Uh that that'll because uh let me let me put this in perspective uh for Senator McCain and the rest of you, because I got some email from people, hey, hey, hey, Russia, you gotta remind them again what he's really talking about.
+That'll, because let me put this in perspective for Senator McCain and the rest of you, because I got some email from people.

-The taxes were taken out of their paychecks, it were put into a fund that is a legitimate fund.
+It was put into a fund that is a legitimate fund.

-Of course they were illegal because they were here illegally.
+Of course, they were illegal because they were here illegally.

 Right.